 Who is Liable for Toxic Firefighting (AFFF) Exposure Injuries and Damages?

-Most defendants in firefighting foam cancer lawsuits are manufacturers, distributors, and sellers of products containing AFFF.
+Most defendants in AFFF firefighting foam cases are manufacturers, distributors, and sellers of products containing AFFF.
 Such corporations may include:

 - 3M Company